 Sister Mary Oliva's foreign missionary work ended in 1957.
 She retired to the convent at Peekskill, New York, where she continued with convent duties until her death at age 92, in 1982.
 Her ashes are interred in St Mary's Convent cemetery.

-The House of Bethany Nenana Bilibid
+The House of Bethany Nenana Surviving POWs

-The House of Bethany, school and mission, Liberia Native village and mission, Nenana, Alaska POWs at Bilibid camp.
-Manila
+The House of Bethany, school and mission, Liberia Native village and mission, Nenana, Alaska POWs at Bilibid camp, Manila

 Many thanks to Adrian Radcliffe for his help with the story of Sister Mary Oliva

-Page updated 18/05/2020
+Page updated 14/08/2024

-© Nick Heard 2020
+© Nick Heard 2024